 16" x 16"

-The charity mainly works in two villages on the outskirts of Bhopal, with an aim to enable rural women earn a livelihood and be self sufficient.
+The charity mainly works in two villages on the outskirts of Bhopal, with an aim to enable rural women to earn a livelihood and be self-sufficient.
 As part of Aham Bhumika’s embroidery project, more than 30 skilled rural women artisans, have thus far been trained and employed to create some truly unique and beautiful products including sarees, tote bags and cushion covers.